DorskFR/LeaguePyBot/README.md

 - retrieve data dragon info per champ and load spell cooldowns
 - load item builds from online resources
 - retrieve data dragon item info

+## Notes

+Personal project that I use to learn developing in Python.
+Initially using only Computer Vision with OpenCV, I am now trying to use the existing APIs to communicate with the client and the game.

+Some potential use cases:

+- Level up an account to a certain level with coop games.
+- Track where the enemy jungler is and remember last position.
+- Never miss a ready check no matter how many times people dodge.
+- Report everyone in a game without clicking 45 times.
+- Get perma banned for using an unauthorized 3rd party tool.
+- Ideally one day, play against the bot to practice specific scenarii.